reggie-lula/ReBot/README.md

 # ReBot
-Rebot is the robot in your imagination.
+## Rebot is the robot in your imagination.
+## Robot built using tiny modular processing equipment.